The USPS Employee Website.

 - If your password cannot be reset, contact the HR Shared Services Center (HRSSC) at 1-877-477-3273, option 5 or TDD/TTY – 866-260-7507 for a new temporary password.
 You must set up your SSP profile to create a permanent password that can be used to access the HR Self Service applications.

 After following these instructions, you have successfully set up your SSP Profile.
-You can now use your EIN and new password to log on to any USPS HR self-service online application and log on to LiteBlue site.
+You can now use your EIN and new password to log on to any USPS HR self-service online application and log on to the LiteBlue website.

 Logging in to LiteBlue Account